enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

 1. Delegates the responsability of object creation to a class called "factory".
 1. Creates the instances by receiving the dynamic value in your entry point.

-Here a visual representation a created to demostrate how the factory works.
+Here is a visual representation I created to demonstrate how the factory works.

 ![](/images/2018-10-07-factory-pattern.png)

-Now we'll start by refactoring our "solution" above based on the list we've created above.
+Now we'll start by refactoring our "solution" based on the list we've created above.

 #### Isolate the objects to keep single responsabilities